Mohammad-SU/Calculator/README.md

 ![Calculator - Screenshot](Calculator-screenshot.png)

-A desktop calculator app created with Windows Forms.
+A desktop calculator app created with WinForms.
 Includes some scientific functions.

 For some of the main code that I wrote: https://github.com/Mohammad-SU/Calculator-CSharp/blob/main/Calculator/Calculator/CalcForm.cs